Film Independent Spirit Awards

-The awards show is held inside a tent in a parking lot at the beach in Santa Monica, California, usually on the day before the Academy Awards (since 1999; originally the Saturday before).
-The show was previously broadcast live on the IFC network in the US until 2023 when it was moved to YouTube, as well as Hollywood Suite in Canada and A&E Latin America.
+The awards show has been held in a tent on a beach in Santa Monica, California, historically on the Saturday before the Academy Awards.
+In 2023, the ceremony was moved to the week before the Oscars, with the expectation that its winners could influence the final days of Oscar voting.
+The show was previously broadcast live on the IFC network in the US until 2023, when it was moved to YouTube, as well as Hollywood Suite in Canada and A&E Latin America.
+Winners were previously presented with acrylic glass pyramids containing suspended shoestrings representing the bare budgets of independent films.

 In 2020, new categories were announced for the 36th Independent Spirit Awards, which would honor the best in television productions and performances.
 These categories included Best New Scripted Series, Best New Non-Scripted or Documentary Series, Best Male Performance, Best Female Performance, and Best Ensemble Cast.
 In 2022, it was announced that gender neutral acting categories would be implemented and that the previous gendered film categories — Male Lead, Female Lead, Male Supporting and Female Supporting — would be retired in favor of a Best Lead Performance and a Best Supporting Performance categories, which would feature 10 nominees each.
 Other new categories added included Best Breakthrough Performance and Best Lead and Supporting Performance in the TV section.

+As of 2024, films competing for Independent Spirit Awards must have budgets lower than $28 million, but no budget cap exists for television shows.

+In 2026, the show will take place on February 15, 2026, at the Palladium in Hollywood.